 uncovered—when I went back to a place from my childhood (Metter, Georgia) and

-reacquainted myself with relatives I hadn’t seen in twenty years.
+reacquainted myself with relatives I hadn’t seen in some twenty years.

 Former mayor of Atlanta, Andrew Young, in his foreword within